mdayao/ramces/README.md

 RAMCES requires `python (>=3.7)`.
 We *highly* recommend creating a separate **conda** environment to use RAMCES.

-You can use the `environment.yml` or `requirements.txt` file to create your environment by doing either of the following:
+You can use the `environment.yml` file to create your environment by doing either of the following:

 ```
 conda env create -f environment.yml
 conda activate ramces

-OR

-# without conda
-python -m venv ramces # Python 3 required
-source ramces/bin/activate
-pip install -r requirements.txt # pip must be installed
 ```

 Alternatively, the required packages are listed below.
 These can be installed via `conda` or `pip`.